Yandex Cloud

 4. Click Create.

-Add resource records
+Add resource recordsAdd resource records

 Create DNS records in the public zone:

-1. Under Network on the VM page in the management console find the VM's public IP address.
+1. Under Network on the VM page in the management console, find the VM's public IP address.

 2. Create an A record:

-• Select example.com from the list.
+• Select the example.com DNS zone from the list.

 • Click Create record.

-• Set the record parameters:
+• Specify the record settings:

 • Name: Leave empty.

-• Value: Enter your VM's public address.
+• Data: Enter your VM's public address.

 • Click Create.